APogue/APogue.github.io/_drafts/version1/2024-08-13-USAC-is-a-problem.md

 	- Regardless of what they "should" be doing, they messed up based on a technicality by engaging in "unlawful behavior", ie being an official part of the encampment and therefor complicit in blocking students from accessing areas of campus

-		- Blocking "Zionists" or students in general is not a Title VI violation, it is likely a public safety and access law violation

 - USAC is also compromised by the above

 	- USAC constitution II.B.3.a.